hgao10/ns3/README.md

 flow_id,from_node_id,to_node_id,size_byte,start_time_ns,additional_parameters,metadata
 ```

 Notes: flow_id must increment each line.
-All values except additional_parameters and metadata are mandatory. `additional_parameters` should be set if you want to configure special for each flow (e.g., different transport protocol). `metadata` is for identification later on (e.g., to indicate the workload it is part of).
+All values except additional_parameters and metadata are mandatory. `additional_parameters` should be set if you want to configure something special for each flow in main.cc (e.g., different transport protocol). `metadata` you can use for identification later on in the flows.csv/txt logs (e.g., to indicate the workload or coflow it was part of).

 **topology.properties**